musselwhizzle/Focus-Points/docs/Focus Points.md

    | Auto    | Same as 'Info'.
 Recommended setting.
 No noticeable slow down of plugin. |

-<u>Hint</u>: `Auto` logging will start on an empty logfile for each image.
-When opening such a logfile, this will immediately focus on what just happened on the recent image.
-For all other logging levels, the logfile will be emptied only in case of loading the plugin, which happens at the time of starting LrC or explicitely reloading the plugin.
+<u>Hint</u>: `Auto`logging will start on an empty log file for each image.
+When you open such a log file, it will immediately focus on the most recent image.
+The log file will be emptied when the plugin starts for all other logging levels.

 #### Update Check